 As to expenses …

 Personnel costs make up the largest share of total annual expenses.
 There are two office and two field personnel maintaining the Brookfield WPCA enterprise.
-The head count for the WPCA had remained the same for over 10 years, then increased with the addition of a part-time worker in 2015.
+The head count for the WPCA had remained the same for over 10 years, then increased with the addition of a part-time director in 2018.
 This is due to increased office and field efficiencies over the years in spite of the fact the system has expanded more than 50% since 2009 with the completion of several projects.
 A large share of the personnel cost increase can be attributed to escalating pension and benefits costs for Town employees.

 Field Operations includes minor maintenance and upkeep like landscaping.